 Lehigh Valley Science and Engineering Research Fair

-The 2015 fair is scheduled to take place on Friday, March 13th (set-up and registration) and Saturday, March 14th (competition) at Lehigh University, Goodman Campus Rauch Field House 123 Goodman Drive.
+The 2016 fair will take place on Friday, March 11th (set-up and registration) and Saturday, March 12th (competition) at Lehigh University, Goodman Campus Rauch Field House 123 Goodman Drive.

 The fair is facilitated by its proud sponsors, Lehigh University and Insaco, Inc., teachers, and parents.
 Teachers volunteer their personal time to prepare their students for this special day; this is above and beyond the call of duty and is greatly appreciated.
 The judges are also volunteers, who spend their own time interviewing these bright and talented young people.
 Faculty and staff also contribute their time to provide hands-on learning experiences for these young people.